On the frequentist validity of Bayesian limits: Applications and examples

-The vast majority of non-parametric applications of Bayesian methods in the literature is based on the intimate relation that exists between testing and the Hellinger metric (see \cite{LeCam86}, section~16.4).
-Proofs concerning posterior consistency or posterior convergence at a rate rely on the existence of Bayesian tests for small parameter subsets $B_n$ surrounding a point $\tht_0\in\Tht$, versus the complements $V_n$ of neighbourhoods of the point $\tht_0$.
-Proposition~\ref{prop:barycentres} provides the tool to make those tests.
-Below, we combine well-known constructions from the frequentist literature with the concept of Bayesian testing.
-Due to relations that exist between metrics for model parameters and the Hellinger metric in many examples and applications, the material covered here is widely applicable in (non-parametric) models for \iid\ data. \begin{example} Consider a model $\scrP$ of distributions $P$ for \iid\ data $(X_1,X_2,\ldots,X_n)\sim P^n$, $(n\geq1)$ and, in addition, suppose that $\scrP$ is totally bounded with respect to the Hellinger distance.
+\end{proposition} \begin{proof} This is an application of the minimax theorem.
+See Le~Cam (1986) \cite{LeCam86}, section~16.4 for details. \end{proof} Questions concerning consistency require the existence of tests in which at least one of the two hypotheses is a non-convex set, typically the complement of a neighbourhood.
+Imposing the model $\scrP$ to be of bounded entropy with respect to the Hellinger metric allows construction of such tests, based on the uniform tests of proposition~\ref{prop:minmaxhell}.
+Below, we apply well-known constructions for the uniform tests in Schwartz's theorem from the frequentist literature \cite{LeCam73,Birge83,Birge84,Ghosal00} to the construction of Bayesian tests.
+Due to relations that exist between metrics for model parameters and the Hellinger metric in many examples and applications, the material covered here is widely applicable in (non-parametric) models for \iid\ data. \begin{example} Consider a model $\scrP$ of distributions $P$ for \iid\ data $X^n\sim P^n$, $(n\geq1)$ and, in addition, suppose that $\scrP$ is totally bounded with respect to the Hellinger distance.
 Let $P_0\in\scrP$ and $\ep>0$ be given, denote $V(\ep)=\{P\in\scrP:H(P_0,P)\geq4\ep\}$, $B_H(\ep)=\{P\in\scrP:H(P_0,P)<\ep\}$.
-There exists an $N(\ep)\geq1$ and a cover of $V(\ep)$ by $H$-balls $V_1,\ldots,V_N$ of radius $\ep$ and for any point $Q$ in any $V_i$ and any $P\in B_H(\ep)$, $H(Q,P)>2\ep$.
+There exists an $N(\ep)\geq1$ and a cover of $V(\ep)$ by $H$-balls $V_1,\ldots,V_{N(\ep)}$ of radius $\ep$ and for any point $Q$ in any $V_i$ and any $P\in B_H(\ep)$, $H(Q,P)>2\ep$.
 According to proposition~\ref{prop:barycentres} with $\al=1/2$ and (\ref{eq:bayeshelltests}), for each $1\leq i\leq N(\ep)$ there exists a Bayesian test sequence $(\phi_{i,n})$ for $B_H(\ep)$ versus $V_i$ of power (upper bounded by) $\exp(-2n\ep^2)$.
 Then, for any subset $B'\subset B_H(\ep)$,

 which is smaller than or equal to $e^{-n\ep^2}$ for large enough $n$.
 If $\ep=\ep_n$ with $\ep_n\downarrow0$ and $n\ep_n^2\to\infty$, and the model's Hellinger entropy is upper-bounded by $\log N(\ep_n,\scrP,H)\leq Kn\ep_n^2$ for some $K>0$, the construction extends to tests that separate $V_n=\{P\in\scrP:H(P_0,P)\geq4\ep_n\}$ from $B_n=\{P\in\scrP:H(P_0,P)<\ep_n\}$ asymptotically, with power $\exp(-nL\ep_n^2)$ for some $L>0$.
 (See also the so-called \emph{Le~Cam dimension} of a model \cite{LeCam73} and Birg\'e's rate-oriented work \cite{Birge83,Birge84}.)
 It is worth pointing out at this stage that posterior inconsistency due to the phenomenon of `data tracking' \cite{Barron99,Walker05}, whereby weak posterior consistency holds but Hellinger consistency fails, can only be due to failure of the testing condition in the Hellinger case.